domdavis/ch-products-elite-map/README.md

 This version of the map is designed for use with Elite: Dangerous 1.2.03 and above.
 It's split into two parts: _full_ and _redux_.
 Both maps share the same in game config, _redux_ just doesn't make use of all of the available mappings.

+**Note:** If are playing the Elite: Dangerous 2 beta you need a later version of this map that binds all the vehicle controls.
+You can currently find this [here](https://github.com/domdavis/ch-products-elite-map/tree/3.0.0).

 ### Previous versions

 Previous versions of the joystick maps, including the relevant README.md and layout guides, can be found [here][previous].
 Major version number changes indicate complete overhauls of the map.